katebrk/data-analytics-projects/README.md

 # Data analysis projects

-Data Analysis Projects Using SQL and Python.
+Data analysis projects using SQL, Python and Power BI.

-This repository is a place to share my code and notebooks for data analytics projects:
+This repository is a place to share my code, notebooks and screens for data analytics projects:

-1) sales-sata includes exploratory data analysis project presented in Jupyter Notebook, using Python.
+1) sales-sata is the full report that includes exploratory data analysis project in Jupyter Notebook using Python.
 2) understanding-lego includes SQL exploratory data analysis with data visualizations.
+3) power-bi-screenshots are some examples of real dashboards developed from scratch in Power BI.